 Understanding the types of video that are available to you and which type works best for your particular project will help to ensure that your video campaign is well on its way to becoming a success.

-From the outset, plan your video for the medium you plan to use it on.
+From the outset, plan your video for the medium you’ll be using.
 Platform requirements can dictate the length, content, and format for your project.

-Visualize your end product in advance of your shoot to prevent mishaps and costly delays.
+Visualize your final product in advance of your shoot to prevent mishaps and costly delays.
 Outline the shots and assets you’ll need to keep your project on track.